Keith-Campbell/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Atsushi Hori is a Ph.D. candidate at Kyoto University.
-He is interested in mathematical optimization and particularly working with variational inequalities under uncertainty.
+Atsushi Hori is a Ph.D. student at Kyoto University.
+I am interested in mathematical optimization and particularly working variational inequalities and Nash equilibrium problems under uncertainty.
+My current supervisor is Professor Nobuo Yamashita, and the previous supervisor (when I was in Nanzan University) is Professor Masao Fukushima who is a professor emeritus at Kyoto University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.